 Q. I think I have a leak in my pool, what do I do?

 A. Surprisingly, it can be normal to lose up to an inch of water per day.
 Certain causes may include splash-out, wind, and evaporation.
 Warmer water and cooler nighttime temperatures make pools especially susceptible to evaporation-loss.
 To test for a leak, it is vital that you first perform a leak test [link to instruction doc].
 This will help you to determine the presence of a leak and troubleshoot its origin.
 Once you’ve completed this test, contact Swim King or a pool service professional to discuss next steps. *Swim King does not offer maintenance or repair services and thus does not repair leaks outside of warranty.

 Q. How many hours a day should I run my pump?

-Q. What is the warrantee on my ___?
+Q. What is the warranty on my ___?

-A. All of our warrantees are based upon the manufacturer’s warrantee.
+A. All of our warranties are based upon the manufacturer’s warranty.
 Consequently, terms are different for each product.
 In all cases, we stand by our workmanship and guarantee expert installation.
 In the case of outstanding circumstances, we will work with manufacturers and advocate for our customers to the best of our ability.